 Fall and Spring Semesters

 A student’s final bill will be determined on the last day to add classes for each semester.
 This is generally seven days after the beginning of the semester and is referred to as the final bill date.
-Before the final bill date students may adjust their class schedules without incurring add/drop fees.
-Students who drop classes after the final bill date will not be eligible to receive a refund of any of the tuition charged for that class unless they withdraw from Mount Mercy.
+Before the final bill date students may adjust their class schedules and necessary tuition adjustments will be made.
+Students who drop classes after the final bill date will not be eligible to receive a refund for any of the tuition charged for that class unless they withdraw from Mount Mercy.

 Students who withdraw from Mount Mercy after the final bill date may be eligible to receive a refund of a portion of the tuition charged for the semester.
 The tuition refund schedule follows the federal financial aid guidelines.
 Please contact the Student Financial Services Office for more information regarding tuition refund amounts.
 If a refund is requested, a petition form must be filed with the Provost's Office within 30 days of the end of the term.